TRI-AMDD/mpet/tests/README.md

  - test021: hdf5Fast file output and restarting hdf5 simulations
  - test022: Test of specified_psd_c option, LFP homog
  - test023: CIET for LFP
+ - test026: functional waveform test with periodic function in CC
+ - test027: Crate input in A (for compatibility with Maccor cycler)